-As a provider of quality good or services, you know that when someone buys from you, it’s good for them.
-Obviously.
+As a provider of a quality product or service, you know that when someone buys from you, it’s good for them.

 But for someone to trust you so much that they’ll buy from you, they need to know that it’ll be good for them.

 They need to sense that, on a visceral level.

 And for that to happen, they need to have a vision of what your product or service will do for them.